gridhead/atlasdoc/docs/serv_forge.md

   * Updated screenshots to `SCREENSHOTS.md`

 ## Contribute
-The project is currently in diverse development process.
+<p align="justify">The project is currently in diverse development process.
 The codebase needs cleanup, optimization and documentation so one may find it hard to get their hands into it.
-Feel free to contact me at akashdeep.dhar@gmail.com if you wish to contribute.
+Feel free to contact me at akashdeep.dhar@gmail.com if you wish to contribute.</p>